Leadership Team

 Chief Executive Officer

 Norwil (Noy) Frial-Lopez joined PEER Services in November 2022.
-With a 25-year history of non-profit service, Noy was drawn to PEER’s vision of a community free from the harmful cycles of trauma, substance use, and addiction.
+With more than 25 years of non-profit service, Noy was drawn to PEER’s vision of a community free from the harmful cycles of trauma, substance use, and addiction.

 As a Licensed Clinical Psychologist and Certified Alcohol and Other Drug Abuse Counselor, Noy has dedicated his career working with underserved communities and has developed a wealth of leadership and clinical experience in health and human services.
 His areas of interest and expertise are in developing innovative programs and services in mental health, substance use, crisis stabilization, housing, education, and case management.

-Noy received his Doctorate in Clinical Psychology from Adler University in Chicago and his Master’s in Health Science from Governors State University.
+Noy received his Doctorate in Clinical Psychology from Adler University-Chicago and his Master’s in Health Science from Governors State University.
 He is a graduate of the National Council for Mental Wellbeing’s Executive Leadership Program.
-When not at PEER, Noy enjoys traveling and having fun with family and friends.
+When not at PEER, Noy enjoys traveling and spending time with family and friends.

 Jahmillia Frye, LPN